-Antibodies are proteins that uniquely bind to a protein or other molecules.
+Antibodies are glycoproteins that uniquely bind to a protein or other molecules.
 They belong to a family of globular proteins called immunoglobulins.
 They are antigen-reactive proteins that are present in immune serum, called antiserum.
 They are produced after a vertebrate host is exposed to a given antigen, called an immunogen.